Edit me

 Fig. 1.
 Schematic of the agentic AI workflow

-The framework records workflow and runtime context in the working directory:
+The framework records workflow and runtime context in the working directory.
+This design supports traceability, debugging, and reproducibility for engineering studies.

 • agent_workflow.json: auditable case-by-case phase history (set_skill_inputs, prepare, review_prepare, run, review_run, analyze, review_analyze) with timestamps and status.